 Fire Technology students should have average or better skills in reading and writing.
 Students should also have a solid attendance record.
 This is a physically demanding program.
 Students must be prepared to run, lift and carry heavy equipment.

 Students earn 15 units of elective credit each semester toward their high school graduation.

 College prep course.
-Meets area "G" approval for UC admission.
+A-G approved.
+Meets area "G" approval for UC and CSU admissions.

 This is an actual college-level course.
 CTEC Fire Technology is a dual enrollment class in conjunction with Bakersfield College.
 In addition to receiving the above KHSD credit, students may earn 3 college units in FIRE B1 Fire Technology first semester and 3 additional units in EMTC B51 Emergency Medical Responder second semester.

 This is a career awareness class that instructs students on the basics necessary for entry-level employment.
 Successful Firefighting students often pursue careers in the following: